logo

 17 Feb 2021

-Entertainment options are lately quite limited due to the current Global Health Crisis.
-Despite the wide variety of digital entertainment that the different online services offer, nothing beats going out and physically engaging in the activities that the real world has to offer.
+Entertainment options are currently quite limited due to the ongoing global health crisis.
+Despite the wide variety of digital entertainment that different online services offer, nothing beats going out and physically engaging in the activities that the real world has to offer.

 [ADVERTISEMENT]

-For instance, it's currently impossible to visit a wildlife park, but that doesn't mean that you can't see a couple of sneak peeks through the social media accounts Australian zookeeper Chad Staples helps runs.
-Chad introduces his followers to the different duties and responsibilities he has at the wildlife park.
+For instance, it's currently impossible to visit a wildlife park, but that doesn't mean you can't catch a couple of sneak peeks through the social media accounts that Australian zookeeper Chad Staples helps run.
+Chad introduces his followers to the various duties and responsibilities he has at the wildlife park.

 You will also simultaneously get to meet all the different animals that reside in the wildlife park.
 Scroll down and check them out!